hyperledger-cacti/cacti/rfcs/formats/network/iin_method.md

 #### For Participant Unit DID

-The DID registration (create method) request must contain the DID document, as well as a signature that can be verified against the `authentication` verification method specified in the DID document.
-This request is sent by the [`IIN Agent`](./iin-agent.md) of the participant.
-The underlying protocol dictating how the DID registration request will be sent to the IIN depends on the implementation the IIN registry.
+The DID registration ("create" method) request must contain the DID document, as well as a signature that can be verified against the `authentication` verification method specified in the DID document.
+This request is sent by a client associated with the participant, which, in the context of blockchain interoperability, can be an IIN Agent.
+The underlying protocol dictating how the DID registration request will be sent to the IIN depends on the implementation of the IIN registry.

 Example DID registration request:
 ```json